mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 { "name" : "Jupiter", "numberOfMoons" : 67 }
 ```

 The following stage will be *skip*.
 And again, given the results incoming from the *project* stage, I will *skip* only one.
-In this case, I'm going to *skip* the *Sun*.
-So how do I know that I'm going to *skip* the *Sun*?
+In this case, I'm going to *skip* the *Earth*.
+So how do I know that I'm going to *skip* the *Earth*?
 Well basically, the order by which I'm going to get the results into the *project* is the natural order, exactly in the same way as we've seen before.
-The *project* will filter out only the fields that I'm interested on and pass along that to the *skip* stage. *Skip*, by skipping up one, I'm going to be skipping the *Sun*.
+The *project* will filter out only the fields that I'm interested on and pass along that to the *skip* stage. *Skip*, by skipping up one, I'm going to be skipping the *Earth*.

 ```javascript
 // ``skip`` stage